odea-project/qAlgorithms/report/report.md

 included so that a potential improvement of the algorithm is not discarded for not obtaining exactly matching results.

+Also to reduce the effort needed for a substantial contribution, the entire project should compile and run correctly on a Linux-distribution.
+For the qBinning program, this is the case.

+--
 OpenMS uses binary format for raw data, similar approach (save intermediates of workflow in binary to improve processing speeds) more subsetting